 - Avoid having too much on the page – multiple columns or too many boxes of info could lead to confusion

-- Spacing of type is crucial, in particular the use of generous leading
+- The spacing of type is crucial, in particular, the use of generous leading

 - Simple or clear fonts at a slightly larger size than on a normal website